Skip to content

 Choose your Schengen country

-The photo specification is identical across all 27 states.
+The photo specification is identical across all 29 states.
 The application route — VAC operator, processing time, embassy network — is country-specific.
 Pick the country where you will spend the most days, or your first entry country if the days are equal.
+Bulgaria and Romania have been full members since 1 January 2025 and apply the same photo standard; applications go to their own consulates.

-Austria VFS Global · 15 calendar days standard Belgium TLScontact in most countries; VFS Global in some markets · 15 calendar days standard Croatia VFS Global / direct consulate booking · 15 calendar days Czech Republic VFS Global · 15 calendar days standard Denmark VFS Global; some Nordic representation in markets without a Danish consulate · 15 calendar days standard Estonia VFS Global; Finnish consulates handle Estonian Schengen applications in many countries · 15 calendar days standard Finland VFS Global in most markets · 15 calendar days France TLScontact in most markets; VFS Global and Capago in selected countries · 15 calendar days Germany VFS Global in most markets; TLScontact in selected countries · 15 calendar days standard Greece VFS Global in most markets · 15 calendar days standard Hungary VFS Global in most markets · 15 calendar days Iceland Danish or Norwegian VAC (VFS Global) in most markets · 15 calendar days standard Italy VFS Global in most markets; some consulates accept direct appointments · 15 calendar days standard Latvia VFS Global in major markets · 15 calendar days standard Liechtenstein Swiss VAC (VFS Global) under the Liechtenstein–Switzerland customs treaty · 15 calendar days standard Lithuania VFS Global · 15 calendar days standard Luxembourg TLScontact / VFS Global through representation arrangements · 15 calendar days standard Malta VFS Global in major markets; Italian representation in markets without a Maltese post · 15 calendar days Netherlands VFS Global in most markets · 15 calendar days standard Norway VFS Global in most markets · 15 calendar days standard Poland VFS Global in many markets; some consulates accept direct appointments · 15 calendar days standard Portugal VFS Global in most markets · 15 calendar days Slovakia VFS Global; Czech consulates handle Slovak applications in selected markets · 15 calendar days standard Slovenia VFS Global in major markets; direct booking in many European posts · 15 calendar days standard Spain BLS International in many markets; TLScontact and VFS Global in selected countries · 15 calendar days Sweden VFS Global in most markets · 15 calendar days standard Switzerland VFS Global in most markets; TLScontact in selected countries · 15 calendar days standard
+Austria VFS Global · 15 calendar days standard Belgium TLScontact in most countries; VFS Global in some markets · 15 calendar days standard Croatia VFS Global / direct consulate booking · 15 calendar days standard Czech Republic VFS Global · 15 calendar days standard Denmark VFS Global; some Nordic representation in markets without a Danish consulate · 15 calendar days standard Estonia VFS Global; Finnish consulates handle Estonian Schengen applications in many countries · 15 calendar days standard Finland VFS Global in most markets · 15 calendar days standard France TLScontact in most markets; VFS Global and Capago in selected countries · 15 calendar days standard Germany VFS Global in most markets; TLScontact in selected countries · 15 calendar days standard Greece VFS Global in most markets · 15 calendar days standard Hungary VFS Global in most markets · 15 calendar days standard Iceland Depends on the representing Schengen state — most often a Danish or Norwegian post via VFS Global · 15 calendar days standard Italy VFS Global in most markets; some consulates accept direct appointments · 15 calendar days standard Latvia VFS Global in major markets · 15 calendar days standard Liechtenstein Swiss visa application centre (VFS Global) · 15 calendar days standard Lithuania VFS Global · 15 calendar days standard Luxembourg TLScontact / VFS Global through representation arrangements · 15 calendar days standard Malta VFS Global in major markets; Italian representation in markets without a Maltese post · 15 calendar days standard Netherlands VFS Global in most markets · 15 calendar days standard Norway VFS Global in most markets · 15 calendar days standard Poland VFS Global in many markets; some consulates accept direct appointments · 15 calendar days standard Portugal VFS Global in most markets · 15 calendar days standard Slovakia VFS Global; Czech consulates handle Slovak applications in selected markets · 15 calendar days standard Slovenia VFS Global in major markets; direct booking in many European posts · 15 calendar days standard Spain BLS International in many markets; TLScontact and VFS Global in selected countries · 15 calendar days standard Sweden VFS Global in most markets · 15 calendar days standard Switzerland VFS Global in most markets; TLScontact in selected countries · 15 calendar days standard

 Consulate route by country